Alvin and the Chipmunks: Chipwrecked: Plot

 The next day, Brittany and Alvin spot the island's active volcano, prompting the Chipmunks to prepare a raft to evacuate.
 While Jeanette and "Simone" look for food, "Simone" is knocked unconscious and Jeanette is abducted; upon waking, Simon returns to his original personality with no recollection of the events after the bite.
 The Chipmunks discover that Zoe has taken Jeanette and head towards the waterfall, where Dave and Alvin witness Zoe forcing Jeanette to retrieve treasure in the cave while tied to a rope.
 Zoe reveals that she originally came to the island seeking the treasure, but her decade of isolation caused memory loss and an unhealthy obsession for her search.

-As the volcano begins to erupt, Zoe accidentally releases the rope and Jeanette runs with Dave and Alvin to the raft.
+As the volcano begins to erupt, Zoe accidentally releases the rope, and Jeanette runs with Dave and Alvin to the raft.
 At a log crossing, Zoe tries to recapture Jeanette with the rope until Alvin cuts it with a Swiss Army knife previously confiscated by Dave.
 However, the log collapses, leaving Dave hanging from a branch and prompting Alvin and a reformed Ian to convince Zoe to help save him.
 The group escapes the eruption and safely boards the raft.

 Stranded once again, Jeanette forgives Zoe and gives her the gold bracelet that Simon had earlier retrieved.
 Alvin also apologizes to Dave for his antics on the ship, and the group is eventually rescued.
 The Chipmunks and Chipettes perform at the International Music Awards.
 Ian begins a new screenwriting career by selling a screenplay about Zoe's story to Hollywood, finally restoring his fortune and making Zoe famous.
-On the flight home, Alvin plays a prank on the passengers by announcing they are en route to Timbuktu, much to Dave's annoyance.
+On the flight home to Los Angeles, Alvin plays a prank on the passengers by announcing they are en route to Timbuktu, much to Dave's annoyance.